 Olivier Le Moal / Shutterstock.com

-Some investors use a rule of thumb to decide how much to invest in the stock market: Subtract your age from 100 and invest the remaining percentage in stocks.
-If you’re 40, for example, keep 60 percent of your investments in stocks and 40 percent in bonds.
-When you’re 60, have just 40 percent in stocks.
+Some investors use a rule of thumb to decide how much to invest in the stock market: Subtract your age from 100 and invest the remainder as a percentage in stocks.
+If you’re 40, for example, you’d keep 60 percent of your portfolio in stocks and 40 percent in other investments.

 Today, many advisers and investors believe that rule is outdated.
 CNN Money says: